What is acupuncture?

 Frequently asked questions:

 Does it hurt?

 Unlike hypodermic needles, acupuncture needles are solid and hair-thin – not designed to cut the skin.
 They are also inserted to much more shallow levels than hypodermic needles, generally no more than 1/2 inch to an inch.
 While each person experiences acupuncture differently most people feel only a minimal amount of sensation as the needles are inserted.
 Some people report feeling a sensation of excitement while others feel relaxed.
-On request Japanese needles can be used – they are super thin.

-How many treatments to I need?
+How many treatments do I need?